smaroukis/van-build/_projects/00-intro.md

 **Electric-First**

 A personal goal of mine was to design an off-grid electrical system, and even more so to have no propane in the van.
 With the extended length Ford Transit version it allowed us to put two 300W solar panels on the roof which was enough to keep the batteries charged even when using an 1800W power-hungry induction cooktop.
-As any good engineer I also added backup resources such as an [Alternator-Charger](Alternator-Charger) and shore power hookup.
+As any good engineer I also added backup resources such as an [alternator-charger](alternator-charger.md) and shore power hookup.

 The hot water was realized by taking a page from the boat-designers and rerouting the van's coolant system through a hot water heat exchanger - the heat exchanger was insulated enough so that even after 30 minutes of driving you'd have hot water for a full day.